Why I Do This Services Experience Map Start a conversation

 Donor and board communication materials

-I approach patient engagement as a two-way relationship: before communicating research findings to a community, I listen to what they actually need — what their daily realities are, what the gap is between what they're being told and what they understand.
-That listening shapes both content and tone.
-I have presented research updates at patient conferences across the US and India, managed social media channels for rare disease communities, and communicated difficult news with the care those conversations require.
-I can walk out of a patient conference into a meeting with a pharmaceutical business development team and write the board report summarizing both.
+Patient engagement is a two-way relationship.
+I listen to families' daily realities, to the gap between what they're being told and what they understand.
+That listening shapes content and tone.
+I've presented research updates at patient conferences across the US and India, managed social channels for rare disease communities, and communicated difficult news with the care those conversations require.

 In practice